felixgborrego/sDoc2Pdf/README.md

-# SDoc2Pdf Scala lib
+# sDoc2Pdf Scala lib

-SDoc2Pdf is a Scala library that makes easy to create complex PDFs from Odt or Docx templates
+sDoc2Pdf is a Scala library that makes easy to create complex PDFs from Odt or Docx templates

-On the backed it uses [xdocreport](https://code.google.com/p/xdocreport), Inspired by [sPDF](https://github.com/cloudify/sPDF)
+On the backed it uses [xdocreport](https://code.google.com/p/xdocreport), inspired by [sPDF](https://github.com/cloudify/sPDF)

 WARNING: This lib is a work in progress and it´s not ready for production usage.
 Actually it´s just prototype.